What are the new ‘Stratus’ Covid symptoms as cases rise across UK

 The WHO have designated XFG as a “low risk” globally.

 It said: “XFG is growing rapidly compared to co-circulating variants globally.
-However, XFG exhibits only marginal additional immune evasion over [other varient] LP.8.1.
-While there are reported increases in cases and hospitalizations in some of the [South-east Asia Region] countries, which has the highest proportion of XFG, there are no reports to suggest that the associated disease severity is higher as compared to other circulating variants.
+However, XFG exhibits only marginal additional immune evasion over [other variant] LP.8.1.
+While there are reported increases in cases and hospitalisations in some of the [southeast Asia region] countries, which has the highest proportion of XFG, there are no reports to suggest that the associated disease severity is higher as compared to other circulating variants.

 “The available evidence on XFG does not suggest additional public health risks relative to the other currently circulating Omicron descendant lineages.”